-DISTINCTION DET WEEN VOID AUREEMENT AND VOIDABLE CONTRACT Basis of Void Agreement Voidable Contract distinction 1.
-Definition An agreement not enforceable by law is A contract enforceable by law at the option of the said to be void. aggrieved party, is a voidable contract.
-2. Period of It is void from the beginning i.e. void ab It is valid till it is avoided by the aggrieved party to validity initio the contract.
-3. Legal It is nullity, hence, does not exist in the eye It has its existence in the eye of law till it is existence of law. repudiated.
-4. Change in Status of void agreement does not change Status of such contract change when the aggrieved status with the change in circumstances. party elects to avoid it within a reasonable time.
+D C W L W L W L W L L W L L Basis of Void Agreement Voidable Contract distinction 1.
+An agreement not enforceable by law is A contract enforceable by law at the option of Definition said to be void. the aggrieved party, is a voidable contract.
+2. Period of It is void from the beginning i.e. void ab It is valid till it is avoided by the aggrieved party validity initio to the contract.
+3. Legal It is nullity, hence, does not exist in the It has its existence in the eye of law till it is existence eye of law. repudiated.
+4. Change in Status of void agreement does not change Status of such contract change when the status with the change in circumstances. aggrieved party elects to avoid it within a reasonable time.
 It becomes void when the aggrieved party elects to rescind it.
-5. Causes Any agreement is void when it is made with A contract is voidable when the consent of the incompetent parties or for unlawful objects party is caused by coercion or undue influence or and consideration, or without fraud or misrepresentation. consideration, or without consideration or it is expressly declared to be void under the law.
-6. Transfer The party obtaining goods under void The party obtaining goods under voidable of title agreement cannot transfer a good title to agreement can transfer a good title to the third the third party. party if the third party obtains it in good faith and for consideration and the aggrieved party has not avoided the contract before such transfer.
-7. Parties do not have right to restore the Generally, right restitution is available if the party Restitution benefits passed on to the other unless the elects to avoid the contract. parties were unaware of the impossibility of performance at the time of agreement or the party to the agreement was minor.
-8. Damages No party as a right to get compensation for If a party rightfully rescinds (i.e. puts and end) the damages because such agreement has no contract, he can claim compensation, he can claim legal effect. compensation of damages sustained by him due to non-fulfilment of the promise.
+5. Causes Any agreement is void when it is made A contract is voidable when the consent of the with incompetent parties or for unlawful party is caused by coercion or undue influence objects and consideration, or without or fraud or misrepresentation. consideration, or without consideration • or it is expressly declared to be void under the law.
+6. Transfer The party obtaining goods under void The party obtaining goods under voidable of title agreement cannot transfer a good title to agreement can transfer a good title to the third the third party. party if the third party obtains it in good faith F. J and for consideration and the aggrieved party has not avoided the contract before such transfer.
+7. Parties do not have right to restore the Generally, right restitution is available if the Restitution benefits passed on to the other unless the party elects to avoid the contract. parties were unaware of the impossibility of performance at the time of agreement or the party to the agreement was minor.
+8. Damages No party as a right to get compensation If a party rightfully rescinds (i.e. puts and end) 3.0 for damages because such agreement has the contract, he can claim compensation, he can no legal effect. claim compensation of damages sustained by him due to non-fulfilment of the promise. min and to non running of the profilise.

-DISTINCTION RETWEEN VOID AND VOIDABLE CONTRACT
+DISTINCTION BETWEEN VOID AND VOIDABLE CONTRACT

-DISTINCTION BETWEEN VOID AND VOIDABLE CONTRACT Basis of Void Contract Voidable Contract distinction 1.
+Basis of Void Contract Voidable Contract ------------------------ ------------------- distinction 1.
 Definition A contract which ceases to be A contract which is enforceable by law at the option enforceable by law become void, of the aggrieved party is a voidable contract. when it ceases to be enforceable.
 2. Period of It remains valid till it does not It remains valid if the aggrieved party does not elect validity cease to be enforceable. to avoid it within a reasonable time.
-3. Will of the Its validity is not affected by the Its validity is affected by the will of the aggrieved

-I party will of any party.
+3. Will of the Its validity is not affected by the Its validity is affected by the will of the aggrieved party will of any party.
 It is decided by party.
 Aggrieved party has option to treat it either the Law Court. binding or repudiate it.
 4. Causes Contracts become void due to Contract is voidable when the consent of the party is change in circumstances or in the caused by coercion, undue influence, fraud or law of land. misrepresentation.
 Sometimes, it may be voidable under the provisions of the Secs.
 39, 53 and 55.